Church Shopper's Check List

 As to our Bible . . .

-We do uphold a critical text (i.e. NA27 or UBS).
+We do support the validity of a critical text (i.e. NA27 or UBS).

 We do not uphold King James Onlyism or give priority to the Textus Receptus.